programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 The model is loaded using the `loader.load()` method, which can take up to four arguments:

-- the file path (e.g. `models/png_sceneDRACO.glb`).
-This can also be a URL.
+- the file path, e.g. `models/png_sceneDRACO.glb` (this can also be a URL)
 - a function to run after the model has loaded
 - a function to run while the model is loading (optional)
-- a function to run if an error occurs.
+- a function to run if an error occurs

 The last three functions are called ‘callback’ functions (functions passed into another function as arguments).
 In this example, the `onLoadMap` function is called once the model has loaded; the loading progress function is left `undefined` (though it could be used to create a loading bar or similar); the error function prints any errors to the browser console.